Dr. Kuʻulei Rodgers, Principal Investigator

 Fred first came out to HIMB in 1971 at the behest of Dr. Phil Helfrich, who was a classmate of his at Santa Clara University.
 Over the years, he has helped out with many of HIMB’s most brilliant and famous, the names of some of whom come to mind include people like Dr.s Phil Helfrich, George Losey, Al Catell, Tom Clark, Kim Holland, and for the past sixteen years with Dr.s Ku’ulei Rodgers and Paul Jokiel.

 In the year 2000, he went back to college for a while at UH Windward where he completed the routine to qualify for the Marine Options Program Certificate.
-The years he have participated in the various science projects undertaken at this very special institution have provided the most fulfilling experiences of his life, and he will always consider most fortunate to have had this opportunity.
-Currently, Fred assists in teaching our staff and student boating navigation and techniques.
+Throughout the years he has participated in various science projects undertaken at this institution, which he regards as the most fulfilling experiences of his life.

 Sarah Jane Leicht Severino, Research Associate